garrandall/popular-music-data/tracks/baby-i-believe-in-you-george-lamond.md

 I Believe, I Believe
 (I Believe In You)

-I Believe In youuuuu huu
+I Believe In you huu

 Wyyyy Close to you

 Iiii know I Believe In you
 I Believe, I Believe

-(repeat CHORUS)
 I Believe In You

 (I Believe In us)
-Youuu
+You
 It's something about you
 I Believe, I Believe
 I Believe In You
-Haa ah
 Baby, I Believe In you
 I Believe In us